The No. 2 Minnesota men's hockey program returns to action this weekend with a Big Ten Conference series against No. 10/11 Michigan at Mariucci Arena.

 Go behind the scenes with the storied Minnesota Gopher men's hockey team in GopherSports.com's exclusive three-part web series, Pride On Ice!

-One of Gophers' best on-ice leaders, Grant Potulny begins his fourth season as a full-time assistant coach for the 2012-13 season.
+One of Gophers' best on-ice leaders as a player, Grant Potulny begins his fifth season as an assistant coach for the Minnesota hockey program in 2013-14.

-The Grand Forks, N.D., native has taken naturally to the college coaching profession.
-Potulny serves as guiding voice during practice and games, but is also a relatable presence on the recruiting trail.
+The Grand Forks, N.D., native has taken naturally to the college coaching profession after serving as a three-year captain for the Gophers program as a player.
+Potulny, who works primarily with the Minnesota forwards, serves as guiding voice during practice and games but is also a relatable presence on the recruiting trail.

-He has worked as a clinician at coach Lucia's model camp and has coached at the under-17 select festival in Rochester, N.Y.
+The Gophers assistant coach also runs Potulny Camps each year with a focus on skill instruction and fun for youth hockey players.During his coaching career, Potulny has worked as a clinician at coach Lucia's model camp and has coached at the Under-17 Select Festival in Rochester, N.Y.

 Potulny attended Red River High School and led his team to three North Dakota state championships from 1996-98.
 He won a total of nine varsity letters in hockey, football and baseball.